zhangchn/objy/README.md

 In some APIs, orders of parameters were changed to fit in the naming convetion of Cocoa, more or less.

-`NSURL` was used to replace `file` parameters all around, so the first and only supported command-line parameter of interpreter should be prepended with 'file://' before any path. 'http' protocol was not tested but is likely to work.
+`NSURL` was used to replace `file` parameters internally, as `NSURL`s are the recommended representation of paths for Mac OS X. The first and only supported command-line parameter of interpreter should be either a raw path or a path prepended with 'file://' before any path. `http` and `https` protocols were not tested but are likely to work.

 Constants in Constants.java were replaced directly with string literals just in place.